-In 2002 a group of community leaders began to congregate with the purpose of improving the educational attainment level in the region.
-With over 100 people on board, the group named themselves the Human Capital Planning Team.
-This group developed a steering committee of eight community and business leaders who developed a vision and a mission statement.
-They also drafted a plan that would guide the larger group in identifying barriers to educational attainment, current efforts to address these barriers, and gaps that needed to be closed to overcome these barriers.
+In 2002 community leaders came together to improve educational attainment in the Victoria area.
+These leaders then formed the 100 members strong Human Capital Planning Team.
+This group then formed a steering committee of eight community and business leaders who developed a vision and a mission statement.
+They also drafted a plan that would guide the larger group in identifying existing barriers to educational attainment, current efforts to address these barriers, and gaps needing to be closed to overcome these barriers.

-The Victoria Business and Education Coalition and the Victoria Chamber of Commerce Education Committee were developed as a result of the Human Capital Planning Team.
-The VBEC concept is the outcome of the efforts of these groups.
+The Victoria Business and Education Coalition (VBEC) and the Victoria Chamber of Commerce Education Committee arose from the efforts of the Human Capital Planning Team.
+VBEC and its programs are the outcome of these groups’ efforts.
 The many facets of the program have been developed or implemented by the VBEC Team over the past several years.

 Many businesses and individuals have collaborated to ensure the success of VBEC.
 With the help of The Victoria College, the University of Houston-Victoria, Victoria Independent School District and many area businesses and individuals these programs of VBEC are currently in place.
 These programs are designed to assist in many aspects of a student’s success in the workforce.
 They also address the essential need for adult and business involvement with the education community.